Venipa/Venipa/README.md

 But i do also got to know languages like Ruby, Crystal, Java, Python.

-I also have a vast knowledge of Webdesign which includes technologies and frameworks to help myself building websites like Laravel, React, Vue, Angular, Nuxt and several other libraries.
+I also have a vast knowledge of Webdesign which includes technologies and frameworks to help myself building websites with Laravel, React, Vue, Angular, Nuxt and several other libraries.

 ---
 Im currently working on